RedBedHed/blipsort_iterative/README.md

 ## Techniques

 ### Branchless Lomuto
 The decades-old partitioning algorithm recently made a resurgence when researchers discovered ways to remove the inner branch.
-Orson Peter's method&mdash; which he published on his blog a little under two months ago&mdash; is the fastest yet.
+Orson Peters' and Lukas Bergdoll's method&mdash; published a little under two months ago&mdash; is the fastest yet.
 It employs a gap in the data to move elements twice per iteration rather than swapping them (three moves).

 ### No Recursion
 This version of blipsort is completely iterative, with a small statically-allocated stack accommodating up to 32 intervals/heights.
 Iterative blipsort avoids the peril of stack overflow, making it a viable candidate sort for medium to large embedded systems.
 Iterative blipsort performs just as well as its recursive counterpart.